Level 1 CFA® Exam:

-Definition of Capital Budgeting for CFA Level 1 Candidates
+Definition of Capital Budgeting for Level 1 CFA Exam Candidates

 Capital budgeting is a process carried out by companies in order to make decisions on investment projects lasting more than one year.
 Capital budgeting is a key issue for in-house analysts because potential mistakes made during the budgeting process may affect the future of their companies.